pratham102/New-Project/README.md

 The Online Product Management System is a web-based application that allows users to register, login, add products, view products, edit product details, and delete products.
 It provides a user-friendly interface for managing products efficiently.

 ---
+##  Instructions for setting up and running the application locally.

+Include screenshots or images showcasing the Online Product Management System in action.

+---

 ## Features